What Works: How Sweet to Do Nothing

 I’m just here to be here.
 The agenda is to be at sessions, and then pray or meditate or walk the grounds or nap.
 Nothing needs to be accomplished.
 So, despite the fact that silence, a slow pace, modest demands on my attention, are normal for me, this still feels different.
 Because at home, even when I’m doing morning prayers, or devoting a whole day to service, there are many other things waiting to be done, many things that could be done and maybe, just maybe, should be done.
 Here, that’s gone.
 It’s like a vacation, but the purpose is not to be free to play in the surf but to be free to hear God.
 And this reminds me that despite my good setup at home, it’s still easy to make too much noise in my head to hear that quiet voice.

+Meditation, vacations and retreats are not about the immediate relief they may offer.
+In different ways, they are all about doing nothing.
 The notion that keeping busy is the only way to avoid temptation is also at the root of some Christians’ mistrust of meditation.
 But the paradox is that by having no goal, you achieve something wonderful — something potentially transformative.
 You create space — physical and mental space — to truly decompress and become more open to God’s love.

 Doing nothing at home

-Once, when I worked in New York City but lived outside of town, I was caught in the city in a blizzard and had to stay in a hotel.
+Once, when I worked in my hometown of New York but lived outside the city, I was caught in town in a blizzard and had to stay in a hotel.
 I remember those few days as a peak moment in my life.
 Why?
-Why were those two days in my hometown in which I would live again, so different from the thousands of others before and since?
-It’s because I felt entitled to do nothing productive.
+Why were those two days so different from the thousands of others in the same place before and since?
+Because I felt entitled to do nothing productive.
+Nothing was expected of me, required of me.
+Despite being just 50 miles from home and on familiar turf, I had no way to attend to things that might need doing.
+It was as if I was on vacation.

 Cardinal Egan once said that the greatest gift we give another person is our time, being present to them.
 Give yourself that gift.
 Take some time to have no purpose but to be with yourself.
 And if you have a family, also take time to be with them.
 My childhood camping trips were so precious partly because we were together with no agenda.
 (Other than my father’s insane daily mileage goals, that is.)

 In your daily routine at home, create time to do nothing — sacred time for you and God.
-And consider the ancient Judeo-Christian tradition — one of the Ten Commandment, no less! — of a real full day of rest, an entire day with no obligations other than your faith practice and being with family.
+Consider the ancient Judeo-Christian tradition — one of the Ten Commandment, no less! — of a real full day of rest, an entire day with no obligations other than your faith practice and being with family.

 The sidebar on the right has some suggestions for how to create space to do nothing in your life.